Ceres: Roman Goddess of Fertility and the Commoners

 Ceres, Fertility, and Politics

 For example, the females higher up would like to relate themselves to Ceres.
-Quite odd, one might say, since she was such an important goddess for the exact opposite group, as we will see later.
+Quite odd, one might say, since she was such an important goddess for the exact opposite group.

-The ones who claimed relationship to Ceres were mostly the mothers of the ones that were ruling the empire, deeming themselves to be the ‘mother’ of the whole empire.
+The ones who claimed a relationship with Ceres were mostly the mothers of the ones who were ruling the empire, deeming themselves to be the ‘mother’ of the whole empire.
 The Roman goddess probably wouldn’t agree with this, but the patriarchs probably couldn’t care less.

 Agricultural Fertility and Politics

 Besides her relation to the ones higher up, Ceres as the goddess of agriculture would also be somewhat of political use.
-As indicated earlier, Ceres would sometimes be depicted as wearing a crown made of wheat.
+Ceres would sometimes be depicted as wearing a crown made of wheat.
 This, too, was a thing that many Roman emperors liked to dress with.

 Ceres and the Plebs

-Although we just concluded that all the myths of Ceres are adopted from her Greek counterpart Demeter, what Ceres stands for was definitely different.
-While there might not have been formulated new myths surrounding Ceres, the interpretation of the already existing ones create a whole new space of what Ceres represents.
-This new area are the ‘plebeians’, or ‘plebs’.
+Although all the myths of Ceres are adopted from her Greek counterpart Demeter, what Ceres stands for is definitely different.
+While there might not have been formulated new myths surrounding Ceres, the interpretation of the already existing ones creates a whole new space of what Ceres represents.
+This new area is the ‘plebeians’, or ‘plebs’.

 Normally, when referring to plebs, it’s quite a degrading term.
 However, Ceres didn’t’ subscribe to this.
 She was a companion to the plebs and guaranteed their rights.
 Indeed, one might say that Ceres is the original Karl Marx.